 In the PFX Enrollment section of the page, uncheck the Enabled box if you do not wish to support PFX enrollment.
 If you wish to support PFX enrollment, leave the Enabled box checked.
 Select the Domain radio button if you wish PFX files to be protected with the user's Active Directory password or select the Auto-Generated radio button if you wish PFX files to be protected with a one-time password.
 Check the Alphanumeric Password Characters box if you wish the one-time password used to protect PFX files to contain numbers and letters.
-Uncheck the Alphanumeric Password Length field, enter a number for the number of characters the one-time password should have.
+Uncheck the Alphanumeric Password Characters box if you wish the one-time password used to protect PFX files to contain numbers, letters and special characters.
+In the Password Length field, enter a number for the number of characters the one-time password should have.
 The minimum value is 8.
 If you select the Domain radio button, the data entered in the password fields is not relevant.